SEO & Digital Marketing

 AI engines check whether real humans with expertise wrote your content.
 Add author bios with credentials.
 Link to LinkedIn profiles.
 Demonstrate lived experience in your field.

-A generic “Marketing Team” byline signals low trust.
-A bio that says “David Drewitz, founder of Creative Options Marketing, 20+ years in digital marketing strategy, former marketing director at three Fortune 500 companies” signals authority.
+A generic "Marketing Team" byline signals low trust.
+A bio that says "David Drewitz, founder of Creative Options Marketing, 16+ years in digital marketing strategy" signals authority.

 Expand FAQ sections